 - Feeling humiliated when you make a mistake

 - Feeling humiliated when your significant other makes a mistake

 - Make excuses for your partner’s or friend’s shortcomings no matter how bad or destructive

 When left untreated, cycles of codependency can leave a shell of a person in its wake.
 Over time, the loss of identity and self-direction make a person all the more desperate to make the relationship work.
 Once a person reaches a point where he or she becomes the target of abusive-type behaviors, whether physical, sexual or emotional, there’s an urgent need for professional help.

-If you or someone you know struggles with codependency in his or her daily life, please don’t hesitate to call our toll-free helpline at for more information.
+If you or someone you know struggles with codependency in his or her daily life, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) for more information.
 Our phone counselors can also help connect you with treatment providers in your area.